j3k0/supercouch/README.md

 ## Considerations

 * This query server is not sandboxed!
 Everything is possible from the view functions.
 Production ready?
 Only if you trust the people writing map functions and that nobody can insert a design document in your DB.
-That is an open door for privilege escalation.
+This is an open door for privilege escalation.
 * The operations supported by the SSET are a subset of sorted-set operations, running them in any order give the same result.
-* Emitting `SSET` operations is possible by using the `--emit-sset` flag when starting the supercouch query server.
-However this slows down view generation and uses resources.
-It might be used for debugging.
+* Emitting `SSET` operations to the CouchDB view is possible by providing the `--emit-sset` flag to the supercouch query server.
+This slows down view generation and uses disk resources.
+It can be useful for debugging.
 * Deleted documents?
 They are not handled.
-  * For cleanup, you can use a prefix in the `database` field.
+  * For cleanup, use the `database` field (or a prefix).
-  * Update the view to use a new prefix (it will be regenerated from scratch, omitting deleted documents).
+  * Update the view to use a new prefix, it will be regenerated from scratch, so without processing the content of deleted documents.
-  * Update your app to access data from this prefix (better, store the "live" prefix in Redis, no app reload is needed).
+  * Update your app to access data using this prefix.
+Ideally, store the "live" prefix in Redis, so no app reload is needed.
-  * Flush all data from "SSet:OldPrefix*".
+  * Flush all data from "SSET:OldPrefix*".
+* While supercouch only supports Redis, it's meant to be extensible.

+## Limitation

+SuperCouch does not support custom reduce functions.

 ## License